wagiminator/CH552-USB-OLED/README.md

 ## USB HID to I²C Bridge
 This firmware does the same as the CDC bridge, but here the device is identified as a USB Human Interface Device (HID).
 The advantage is that no driver installation is necessary under Windows either.
 However, the device can then only be controlled via the appropriate software on the PC side (in this case the attached Python scripts).
 In addition, administrator rights may be required for the software to detach the device interface from the kernel.
 The data rate is significantly slower with HID (interrupt transfer) than with CDC (bulk transfer), which is negligible in this application, since the bottleneck is the I²C bus.

 Data is sent to the device via HID reports with a maximum packet size of 64 bytes.
 For each packet received, the device first sets the start condition on the I²C bus, then transfers the data over the I²C bus and then sets the stop condition.
-Each packet must therefore start with the I²C address of the slave device.
+Each packet must therefore start with the I²C write address of the slave device.

 Operating Instructions:
 - Connect the board via USB to your PC.
 It should be detected as a HID device.
 - Run 'python3 hid-bridge-demo.py' or 'python3 hid-bridge-conway.py'.

 ## USB Vendor Class to I²C Bridge
-This firmware implements a simple USB vendor class to I2C bridge.
-The start and stop condition on the I2C bus is set according to an appropriate vendor class control request.
+This firmware implements a simple USB vendor class to I²C bridge.
+The start and stop condition on the I²C bus is set according to an appropriate vendor class control request.
 Data of any length is sent to the device at high speed via bulk transfer, which is passed directly to the slave device via I²C.
+Each data stream must start with the I²C write address of the slave device.

 Vendor control requests can also be used to control the buzzer or put the microcontroller into boot mode.